 - The largest source of latency (for ios) appears to between screen interaction and the guitar model.
-Note that the audio buffer latency is about 5ms. - We started at 180ms screen to audio out. - We brought this down to 21-36ms by replacing Apple's gesture handlers with a custom gesture handler.
+Note that the audio buffer latency is about 5ms. - We started at 180ms screen to audio out. - We brought this down to 25-35ms by replacing Apple's gesture handlers with a custom gesture handler.
 This makes sense.
-Gesture handling requires analysis of a moderate amount of state to initiate an action. - We have not yet measured MIDI/OSC to audio latency, but we believe that it will allow us to get close to our 11ms goal. - PowerStomp which is audio-in/effects chain/audio out is around 11ms.
+Gesture handling requires analysis of a moderate amount of state to initiate an action. - MIDI to Audio Latency is about 20-30ms. - PowerStomp which is audio-in/effects chain/audio out is around 18ms.